 3. Possibility of an insurer defaulting

 Annuities are guaranteed by the insurance company that issues the contract.
 While there have not been a lot of defaults on annuities, it can still happen.
 The backup to the insurance company is your state’s guaranty association.
-It is a good practice to check on the financial solvency of an insurer before investing in an annuity contract.
+It is a good practice to check on the financial solvency of an insurer before purchasing an annuity contract.

 4. Highly complex